talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_2.md

     host: str = "example.org", port: int = 80, message: str = "Hello, world!"
 ):
     """
-    Create a simple socket client that sends a message to a server and receives a message back.
+    Create a simple socket client that sends a
+    GET request to a web server message to a server and reads the response.
     """

     with socket.socket(socket.AF_INET, socket.SOCK_STREAM) as client: